jindrichmynarz/dissertation/parts/fusion.md

 A corollary of these issues is that tracking public contracts through the stages of their life-cycle, from their announcement over to completion, is difficult because of the lack of reliable identifiers.
 -->

-In order to simplify resolution of identity conflicts, we adopted a conventional directionality of the `owl:sameAs` links from a non-preferred IRI to the preferred IRI.
+In order to simplify the resolution of identity conflicts, we adopted a conventional directionality of the `owl:sameAs` links from a non-preferred IRI to the preferred IRI.
 This convention allowed us to use a uniform SPARQL Update operation to resolve non-preferred IRIs to their preferred counterparts.
 For example, if there is a triple `:a owl:sameAs :b`, `:a` as the non-preferred IRI will be rewritten to `:b`.
 Note that this convention is applicable only if you can distinguish between non-preferred and preferred IRIs, such as by preferring IRIs from a reference dataset.